- Pest Pros

 - Building Pros

 NIBOR-D® Insecticide is a borate powder used as a dust or liquid in crack and crevice applications.
-Prevents and controls carpenter ants, crickets, cockroaches, silverfish, earwigs, boxelder bugs, cluster flies, centipedes, millipedes, ants, mildew and fungi.
-Used as a dust liquid or foam, it is particularly effective at controlling small flies and cockroaches in commercial kitchens where they hide in drains and equipment.
+Prevents and controls carpenter ants, crickets, cockroaches, silverfish, earwigs, boxelder bugs, water bugs, cluster flies, centipedes, millipedes, ants, mildew and fungi.
+Used as a dust liquid or foam, it is particularly effective at pest control against small flies and all types of cockroaches in commercial kitchen sinks where they hide in drains and equipment.

 Part of a Green Pest Management Program